 - Deliberate introduction of animals, plant material, micro-organisms and non-sterile soil into the Area is prohibited.
 Precautions shall be taken to prevent the accidental introduction of animals, plant material, micro-organisms and non-sterile soil from other biologically distinct regions (within or beyond the Antarctic Treaty area); - Visitors shall ensure that sampling equipment and markers brought into the Area are clean.
-To the maximum extent practicable, footwear and other equipment used or brought into the area (including - backpacks, carry-bags and tents) shall be thoroughly cleaned before entering the Area.
-Visitors should also consult and follow as appropriate recommendations contained in the Committee for Environmental Protection Non-native Species Manual (CEP 2011), and in the Environmental Code of Conduct for Terrestrial Scientific Field Research in Antarctica (SCAR 2009); - In view of the presence of breeding bird colonies at Cape Hallett, no poultry products, including products containing uncooked dried eggs, and wastes from such products, shall be released into the Area; - No pesticides shall be brought into the Area; - Fuel, food, chemicals and other materials shall not be stored in the Area, unless specifically authorized by permit, or are contained within an emergency cache authorized by an appropriate authority, and shall be stored and handled in a way that minimizes the risk of their accidental introduction into the environment; - All materials introduced shall be for a stated period only, and shall be removed at or before the conclusion of that stated period; and - If release occurs which is likely to compromise the values of the Area, removal is encouraged only where the impact of removal is not likely to be greater than that of leaving the material in situ.
+To the maximum extent practicable, clothing, footwear and other equipment used or brought into the area (including e.g. backpacks, carry-bags, tents, walking poles, tripods etc.) shall be thoroughly cleaned before entering the Area.
+Visitors should also consult and follow as appropriate recommendations contained in the Committee for Environmental Protection Non-native Species Manual (Resolution 4 (2016); CEP 2019), and in the Environmental Code of Conduct for Terrestrial Scientific Field Research in Antarctica (Resolution 5 (2018)); - Raw poultry and raw eggs, or products containing raw poultry or raw eggs, are prohibited from the Area.
+Processed and / or cooked poultry and egg products should be avoided where practicable; - Herbicides or pesticides are prohibited from the Area; - Any other chemicals, including radio-nuclides or stable isotopes, which may be introduced for scientific or management purposes specified in the permit, shall be removed from the Area at or before the conclusion of the activity for which the permit was granted;

+- Fuel, food, and other materials shall not be stored in the Area, unless required for essential purposes connected with the activity for which the permit has been granted.
+Such materials should be stored within the Facilities Zone unless they are necessary elsewhere for essential purposes authorized by permit.
+In general, all materials introduced shall be for a stated period only and shall be removed at or before the conclusion of that stated period; - All materials shall be stored and handled so that risk of their introduction into the environment is minimized; - If release occurs which is likely to compromise the values of the Area, removal is encouraged only where the impact of removal is not likely to be greater than that of leaving the material in situ.